Arlington County Government offices and services are operating on modified schedules for Memorial Day on Mon., May 29, 2023.

-Today, Arlington is home to more than seventy permanent public art projects.
-These projects are commissioned by the County to be integrated into various capital improvement projects, commissioned by developers as part of the site plan process, and initiated by communities.
-Arlington’s history of developer-initiated projects goes back to 1979 with the commission of Nancy Holt’s Dark Star Park in Rosslyn.
-Arlington Public Art has also hosted more than 40 temporary public art projects since 1987 and continues to partner with local arts organizations, artists, and community organizations to develop, launch, and present interpretative projects, temporary works, exhibitions, and more.
-Over the next three years, the Program expects to complete another dozen or so permanent projects, and we are monitoring about 25 developer projects at any given time.
+Today, Arlington is home to more than 70 permanent public art projects.
+These works are commissioned by the County to be integrated into various capital improvement projects, sponsored by developers as part of the site plan process, and initiated by communities.
+Arlington’s history of developer-initiated public art goes back to 1979 with the commission of Nancy Holt’s Dark Star Park in Rosslyn.
+Arlington Public Art has also hosted more than 40 temporary public art installations since 1987 and continues to partner with local arts organizations, artists, and community organizations to present interpretative projects, exhibitions, and more.

 Check out the latest news on public art in Arlington as well as archived press.